Main Focus

 Professional Experience

-2023 – present Postdoctoral Researcher — Department Kempenaers, Max Planck Institute Biological Intelligence (formerly Max Planck Institute for Ornithology), Seewiesen, Germany
+2023 – present Postdoctoral Researcher — Department Kempenaers, Max Planck Institute for Biological Intelligence (formerly Max Planck Institute for Ornithology), Seewiesen, Germany

 2019 – 2023 DFG Postdoctoral Fellow — Research Group Küpper, Max Planck Institute for Ornithology, Seewiesen, Germany